danillopis/EEG-EMG-Neuroprosthetic-Robot-Control/README.md

 ```
 ## Authors

-Daniel Llopis Conejo \n
+- Daniel Llopis Conejo
-Matías Nevado García \n
+- Matías Nevado García

-MSc in Science in Neurotechnology \n
+MSc in Science in Neurotechnology\n
 Universidad Politécnica de Madrid